RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #33

+Also finished up a third water.
+I didn't get very many heals yesterday.
+But I was distracted.
+Sounds like my minimum number of heals a day I should shoot for is probably around 10-ish.
+I had 12 the first two days and 9 yesterday.
+It is the morning and my legs feel really strong today with minor pain now.
+I still have to limp a little bit, but I should be good to go on stairs for sure.
+Just need to do it.
+At least yesterday I did a 15 minute session rather than a 10.

 ## #32

 For dinner I had a salad and veggies and ranch.
 Also had some crackers with